• Skip to primary navigation

 Serving/Storing Gluten-Free Pumpkin Pie

-To Serve: I’m a big fan of pumpkin pie being served cold!
+To Serve: I’m a big fan of gluten-free pumpkin pie being served cold!
 I recommend chilling it for at least 4 hours.
 It can also be served at room temperature if that’s your preference.

 To Store: This pie should be refrigerated until you’re ready to serve.
 This pie does not freeze well.